schneidermatic/NodeJS-HOWTOs/README.md

         $ app_run

-5. Open your Browser an go to http://localhost:3000/public/nodejs.png
+5. Open your Browser an go to http://localhost:3000

 ## STOP
 1. Stop the app with 'ctrl-c'

 2. Remove the 'node_modules' folder

+        $ cd NodeJS-HOWTOs/"HOWTO - Use Static Routes with Node.js (Express)/app"
         $ app_rm

 ## CONTRIBUTING